gitter-badger/shellscript/README.md

 # ShellScript
-This is the official ShellScript runner.
+This is the official ShellScript compiler.
 ShellScript is a language that compiles written lines of code to runnable shell commands.

 # Install
 Install using npm